theuntamed839/AtomDB/AtomDB/Docs/Overview.md

   - If a file doesn't generate positive results for reads then it can be taken for compaction. this file has very sparse data, for reading efficiency we need concentrated data.
 - [ ] Read, Write improvement.
-- [ ] Compaction Improvement.
+- [ ] org.g2n.atomdb.Compaction Improvement.
 - [ ] Cache.
 - [ ] Use of LevelDB interfaces.
-- [ ] Faster Log writing and reader, is there a way were we convert the log into sst ?
+- [ ] Faster Log writing and reader, is there a way were we convert the log into org.g2n.atomdb.sst ?
-- [ ] Table, basically all the meta data storage.
+- [ ] org.g2n.atomdb.Table, basically all the meta data storage.
 - [ ] Only block or big chunks compression.
 - [x] LZ4 at use.
 - [ ] recently read blog cache.